-There are a few options to slow down Myopia but research shows the younger you start on the Myopia control programme, the better the chance of success.
+There are many options to slow down Myopia but research shows the younger you start on a Myopia Management programme, the better the chance of success.

-Treatments range from different types of Contact Lenses to Spectacle Lenses.
-The Optometrist would discuss all the options available at your appointment and would recommend the best one to suit the patient.
+Treatments range from lifestyle changes to different types of contact lenses or spectacle lenses.
+The Optometrist will discuss all the options available at your appointment and would recommend the best one to suit the patient.

 To find out more about Myopia, follow the read more in the boxes below.
 You will also find some very useful links to websites that cover Myopia in more depth.

-The next step is to book at appointment with our specialist optometrists.
-So don’t delay.
+The next step is to book an appointment with our specialist optometrists.